 LEZ stands for "Low Emission Zone".
-The term is used to designate where polluting vehicles are not allowed to drive in a given city, or areas of that city.
+The term is used to designate a situation where polluting vehicles are not allowed to drive in a given city, or areas of that city.
 It is one of the measures taken in numerous European cities to improve air quality and consequently public health.

 These pollutants are the cause of an increase in respiratory problems and disorders, lining of the eyes and nose, a decrease in respiratory capacity, coughing, bronchitis, and infections.
 The elderly, children and people who are sick or weak are the most vulnerable.
-In addition, the results of several recent studies suggest that the number of hospital admissions for cardiovascular diseases is associated with higher concentrations of various pollutants in the air (dust, ozone, etc.).
+Moreover, the results of several recent studies suggest that the number of hospital admissions for cardiovascular diseases is associated with higher concentrations of various pollutants in the air (dust, ozone, etc.).

-The World Health Organisation (WHO) has indicated that pollutant emissions from engines are responsible for 75,000 premature deaths in Europe every year.
+The World Health Organisation (WHO) has indicated that pollutant emissions coming from engines are responsible for 75,000 premature deaths in Europe every year.